futureson/Covidpageviews/README.md

 {% include it_time.html %}

-From previous studies, the wiki pages related to covid have the strongest correlation with the reality of covid.
+From previous studies, the wiki pages related to covid in Italy have the strongest correlation with the reality of covid.
+Here we show some examples based on *Italy*.

 Here, we applied the breakpoint regression of covid-related page traffic under different events and found that attention for covid-related pages peaked at moments when the government took severe social isolation measures (e.g., school closures, lockdown declarations).
 After that,  people's attention to covid-related pages dropped significantly after these events.
 The emergence of the first infection rate and the first death case significantly increased the attention to covid-related information.

  {% include mental_it_time.html %}